the-liquid-metal/you-dont-need-jquery-cheatsheet/README.md

 **Real code reality:**

 We know that jQuery instance methods can act as setter and getter.
-In the solutions bellow, you will see many getter written like this one `$jqList.attr(attribute);`.
+It is correct to write *setter* like this one `$jqList.attr(attrName, anyStr);`.
+But the solutions bellow, you will see many *getter* written like setter is, like this one `$jqList.attr(attrName);`.
 But there is no such thing like that, right?!.
-The realistic is like this one `let pocket = $jqList.attr(attribute);` or like this one `if ($jqList.attr(attribute)) {/* ... */}`.
+The realistic is like this one `let pocket = $jqList.attr(attrName);` or like this one `if ($jqList.attr(attrName)) {/* ... */}`.
 The reason we write like that kind is to shorten the line, and eliminate all possibility which can bloat this article.
+So you have to read carefully whether the solutions is for setter or getter.

 In other side, we can't avoid the fact that a particular jQuery method has many variant, and it is very tolerant with it's parameter.
 We decided not to create a